 Some of the best options if you prefer to avoid campings and sleep in a comfortable bed with high quality services, food and facilities.

 Parque Tayrona: What you must bring for your trip

-- Snacks and enough water (If youy have a filtered water bottle you will save a lot in Colombia, because some places doesn’t have drinkable water)
+- Snacks, canned products and enough water (If youy have a filtered water bottle you will save a lot in Colombia, because some places doesn’t have drinkable water)

 - Don’t bring alcohol to Tayrona Park!

 - Bring mosquito Repellant with hight DEET percentage (In Colombia the most effective is Nopikex).